kristinaleilani/kristinaleilani.github.io/_pages/dei.md

 In 2020, I supported one of my undergraduate mentees in founding [MBR](https://minoritiesinbiologicalresearch.weebly.com/) at UT-Austin.
 This student-led organization provides guidance to undergraduates that are underrepresented in STEM  and/or first-generation to pursue a career in STEM.
 We also share resources, disseminate advice, and develops and host workshops to help undergraduates prepare for a biological research career.
 Workshops we've hosted include:

-1. Applying for grad school (2020)
+1.Applying for grad school (2020)

-2. Research careers in biology (2021)
+2.Research careers in biology (2021)

-3. Getting involved in research at UT-Austin.
+3.Getting involved in research at UT-Austin.
 (2022)

 ---